PREVENTING PIPELINE CORROSION WITH CHEMICAL INJECTION

 Complete Chemical Injection System

-To complete the chemical injection system, other components could include a solar panel, stand, batteries, and charge controller if solar power is used.
-Other components could also include chemical storage tanks, piping, fittings, calibration column and various other accessories to complete the system.
+To complete the chemical injection system, other components may include a solar panel, stand, batteries, charge controller, chemical storage tanks, piping, fittings, calibration column and manifold and various other accessories to complete the system.

 Controlling Internal Corrosion in Oil and Gas Pipelines file:///C:/Users/AGR/Downloads/corrosion_nyborg_2005%20(1).pdf